motilalmeher/motilalmeher.github.io/_recipes/peanut-butter-cookies.md

 ---
 title: "Peanut Butter Cookies"
+excerpt_separator: <!--more-->
 image:
   path: /assets/images/peanut-butter-cookies-lg.jpg
   thumbnail: /assets/images/peanut-butter-cookies-400x200.jpg
   caption: "Photo from [Pexels](https://www.pexels.com)"
 ---

-A peanut butter cookie is a type of cookie that is distinguished for having peanut butter as a principal ingredient.
+A peanut butter cookie is a type of cookie that is distinguished for having peanut <!--more--> butter as a principal ingredient.
 The cookie generally originated in the United States, its development dating back to the 1910s.

 ## Ingredients